+ENTO 626 Aquatic Insects 3

+Biology and systematics of aquatic insects with emphasis on the fauna of North America.
+Collection of immature aquatic insects required.
+PREREQ: ENTO305.

+RESTRICTIONS: Requires Junior status

-ENTO 630 Close-Up Nature Photography 3 Introduction to the principles of close-up and ultra close-up photography of natural history subjects.
+ENTO 630 Close-Up Nature Photography 3

+Introduction to the principles of close-up and ultra close-up photography of natural history subjects.
 Lens and electronic flash systems for biological photography, plus field and indoor techniques.
 In-class analysis of assigned student slides.
 RESTRICTIONS: Requires permission of instructor.

-ENTO 803 Writing Research Proposals 1 Conception, design and composition of MS and PhD research proposals for professional granting agencies in the biological sciences.
-ENTO 865 Seminar 1 Development and presentation of a talk on an aspect of a class-selected theme.
+ENTO 803 Writing Research Proposals 1

+Conception, design and composition of M.S. and Ph.D. research proposals for professional granting agencies in the biological sciences.

+ENTO 865 Seminar 1

+Development and presentation of a talk on an aspect of a class-selected theme.
 Presentation in the format of a scientific symposium.
 Proper selection, design, production and use of visual aids.
 Assist with logistics of symposium organization.
 RESTRICTIONS: Required of first-year graduate students.

-ENTO 868 Research 1-9 ENTO 869 Master's Thesis 1-6 ENTO 888 Topics in Entomology and Applied Ecology 1 PF A seminar with lectures on a variety of topics related to entomology and wildlife biology.
-Finance FINC 201 Introduction to Investments 3 Principles and theory of investments.
-The nature and analysis of investments Investment opportunities and management of investment portfolios.
+ENTO 868 Research 1-9

+ENTO 869 Master's Thesis 1-6

+ENTO 888 Topics in Entomology and Applied Ecology 1 PF A seminar with lectures on a variety of topics related to entomology and wildlife biology.

+Finance

+FINC 201 Introduction to Investments 3

+Principles and theory of investments.
+The nature and analysis of investments.
+Investment opportunities and management of investment portfolios.

 RESTRICTIONS: Not open to Business Administration or Accounting degree candidates.

-PAGE 358 / UNIVERSITY OF DELAWARE 1991-92 CATALOG FINC 311 Business Finance 3 Management technique and information related to the financial function of business firms covering capital budgeting, working capital management, cost of capital, capital structure analysis, and short- and long-term financing.
-PREREQ: ACCT 208.
-FINC 312 Problems in Financial Management 3 The role of the financial manager in the business firm.
+FINC 311 Business Finance 3

+Management technique and information related to the financial function of business firms covering capital budgeting, working capital management, cost of capital, capital structure analysis, and short- and long-term financing.
+PREREQ: ACCT208.

+FINC 312 Problems in Financial Management 3

+The role of the financial manager in the business firm.
 Analytical methods and procedures of financial management.
 Text and cases.
+PBEBEO: FINC311

+FREEQ.
+FINOSTI

-PREREQ: FINC 311.
-FINC 392 Seminar on International Financial Management 3 Seminar at an overseas location on selected topics in international financial management.
+FINC 392 Seminar on International Financial Management 3

+Seminar at an overseas location on selected topics in international financial management.
 Combines lectures and visits to local organizations.
 Research paper.
+PREREQ: FINC311.

-PREREQ: FINC 311.
-RESTRICTIONS: Used only as FINC elective for BSBA candidates.
-FINC 407 Security Analysis 3 An analysis of components of security evaluation and the establishment of investment standards and policies.
-PREREQ: FINC 311 FINC 412 The American Financial System 3 Analysis of financial institutions and economic impact of changing money flows upon the savings-investment process.
-PREREQ: FINC 311 and ECON 302.
-FINC 413 Finance Seminar: Special Topics 3 Topics vary by semester.
+RESTRICTIONS: Used only as non-FINC professional elective for BSBA candidates.

+FINC 407 Security Analysis 3

+An analysis of components of security evaluation and the establishment of investment standards and policies.
+PREREQ: FINC311

+FINC 412 The American Financial System 3

+Analysis of financial institutions and economic impact of changing money flows upon the savings-investment process.
+PREREQ: FINC311 and ECON302.

+FINC 413 Finance Seminar: Special Topics 3

+Topics vary by semester.
 Typically examines such areas as financial theory and practice, financial systems, markets and individual inquiry.

-PREREQ: Six hours of finance courses RESTRICTIONS: May be repeated for credit when topics vary FINC 414 Finance Seminar: Banking 3 Considers formation of banking policy and financial management of a commercial bank and similar institutions.
-Topics include funds management, liquidity and credit standards, lending operations, capital adequacy and the changing regulatory environment.
-PREREQ: Six hours of finance including FINC 412.
-FINC 415 Finance Seminar: International Finance 3 Interrelationships between the international monetary environment and financial planning for the firm.
+PREREQ: Six hours of finance courses.

+RESTRICTIONS: May be repeated for credit when topics vary by non-finance majors.
+FINC 414 Finance Seminar: Banking 3 Considers formation of banking policy and financial management of a commercial bank and similar institutions.
+Topics include funds management, liquidity and credit standards, lending operations, capital adequacy and the changing regulatory environment PREREQ: Six hours of finance including FINC412 FINC 415 Finance Seminar: International Finance 3 Interrelationships between the international monetary environment and financial planning for the firm.
 Topics include exchange rates, currency restrictions, tax regulations, direct investment theory, capital budgeting, financing, risk management and working capital management.
-PREREQ: ECON 302 and six hours of finance.
+PREREQ: ECON302 and six hours of finance.